Read Now, The Himalayan Tsunami - a gritting new novel by Vidyut Rautela

 I backpacked Myanmar and absolutely loved it.
-I will also recommend you to take a solo trip to Myanmar, you will love this gem of a place too!
+I will also recommend you to take a solo trip to Myanmar and you will love this gem of a place too!
 There is so much to see and do in this beautiful less explored country that even a month’s time wouldn’t be enough.
 In this Myanmar travel blog, I have put together ideas and tips from my backpacking trip so that it get easier for you to plan your travel.

 How to Plan your Solo Trip to Myanmar

 Start planing your Myanmar trip by first building an itinerary that will take you to all your favorite destinations in Myanmar.
 Once you have the Myanmar itinerary ready, start filling in the details for each of the 7 days Myanmar trip.